 Hart helps Flyers beat Stars 2-1 to end eight-game skid

-James van Riemsdyk had a goal and an assist, and Travis Konecny also scored for the Flyers.
-Philadelphia entered with a league-worst 36 points.
+Travis Konecny also scored for the Flyers, who entered with a league-worst 36 points.

+Van Riemsdyk made it 2-0 with 11:09 left in the second when his deflection of Claude Giroux’s shot went off goalie Anton Khudobin’s left skate, then defenseman Esa Lindell’s right skate before crossing the goal line.
+The goal was reminiscent of Bears kicker Cody Parkey’s 43-yard last-second field goal miss, dubbed the “double-doink” in Philadelphia, in the Eagles’ 16-15 win over Chicago in an NFC wild-card playoff game Sunday.

+“It’s a funny game,” van Riemsdyk said.
+“Sometimes you don’t get those bounces.
+We certainly got some of those bounces tonight.”

 Jamie Benn scored for Dallas, which lost for the third time in eight games.
 Tyler Seguin had an assist to extend his point streak to seven games.
 He has at least one point in every contest since he and Benn were harshly criticized by CEO Jim Lites on Dec.
 28.